LaserQueue/LaserQueue/API.md

 ```

 ## Session ID
 Each active user has a session ID, a 128-bit unique key.
-This UUID should be generated at the beginning of a session and sent with every packet except for data refreshes with {"action": "null"}.
+This UUID should be generated at the beginning of a session and sent with every packet.

 ## Material types
 The default material types with material codes in parentheses are: